niv19960/Israeli-Election/README.md

 # Israeli-Election
-Analyzing the Israeli election results in 2020 and 2021.

 An analysis of the Israeli election results in 2020 and 2021.
 - Create meaningful insights by designing hypothesis testing with a one-tailed t-test.